 This is an American-sized croque-monsieur destination with an enormous one-slice sandwich.
 Usually, croque-monsieurs are made with two slices of bread, but Le Petit Cler is famous for serving one long piece of bread.
 In case you don’t believe us, just look up the restaurant on Instagram and you’ll see that most of their images are of their single-slice sandwiches (try not to drool). — 29 Rue Cler, 75005

-This is your upscale location for really spoiling yourself on croques made with special recipes.
+This is your upscale location for really spoiling yourself on croques made with specialty ingredients.
 Vin des Pyrénées makes a croque-monsieur with truffle gouda for the real gourmands.
 We warn you though, you might never want to eat a regular croque again after. — 25 Rue Beautreillis, 75004

-We tend to stay away from tourist-swarmed locations and for historical reasons this one is quite busy with visitors, and rightfully so!
+We tend to stay away from tourist-swarmed locations, but due to its rich history this one is quite busy with visitors, and rightfully so!
 Les Deux Magots serves one of the best croque-monsieurs in Paris.
 The cheesy, square sandwiches served here are properly traditional and the most classic version of the dish. — 6 Place Saint-Germain des Prés, 75006

-Heading over to Montmartre now, La Comete is another really good croque-monsieur option with traditional poilâne bread (made with one piece instead of two) layered with ham and cheese. — 19 Rue du Faubourg Montmartre, 75009
+Heading over to Montmartre now, La Comète is another really good croque-monsieur option with traditional poilâne bread (made with one piece instead of two) layered with ham and cheese. — 19 Rue du Faubourg Montmartre, 75009 Paris.